 He may be the one to deliver all of my Amazon Prime packages, but I’m scarfing down all these biscuits myself!

 With a couple spoonfuls of sugar mixed into the dough, you have the subtly sweet freedom to enjoy them with any variety of accompaniments.

-I’ve gone both ways when I reach that serious fork in the road between sweet and savory: I’ve smeared them with softened butter and fruity jam, and I’ve used them to make killer breakfast sandwiches with a runny fried egg, bacon, and juicy tomatoes.
+I’ve gone both ways when I reach that serious fork in the road between sweet and savory: I’ve smeared them with softened butter and fruity jam, and I’ve used them on top of chicken stew or tomato cobbler and I’ve made killer breakfast sandwiches with a runny fried egg, bacon, and cheese.

 Or just love them as they are: plain, simple, and (im)perfect.Print